OtusTeam/JavaScript/TDD.md

 .right-image[![JS](assets/tdd/tdd_algorithm.png)]

-## Test-driven development, or TDD, is a rapid cycle of testing, coding, and refactoring
+## A rapid cycle of testing, coding, and refactoring

 .red[
   - Write a failing test